 Please only bring water into the Wellspring Theater.
 No chewing gum, candy, food or drink is allowed.
 This is to keep the theater beautiful and also to keep our dancers with food allergies safe.

 A couple of rules...

 Do you offer scholarships?

 Wellspring provides scholarships to low-income families and those suffering temporary financial hardship in increments of 25%, 50% and 75%.
 Children and adults may both apply with first consideration given to youth applicants.
 Although Wellspring would love to award all applicants, scholarship funds are limited and not all requests can be filled.
 Click here to access our scholarship application form or request one from the Wellspring office at 269/342-4354 to receive by mail.
-The deadline to apply for a 2017-2018 Scholarship is Saturday, August 26, 2017.
+Funding for summer programs may be available.
+The deadline to apply for a 2018 Summer Scholarship is Sunday, May 27, 2018.

 Funding for Wellspring's Scholarship Program is provided by donations from individuals, the Arts Council of Greater Kalamazoo, the Harold and Grace Upjohn Foundation, the Irving S. Gilmore Foundation, the Kalamazoo Community Foundation, the Michigan Council for Arts and Cultural Affairs, and the National Endowment for the Arts.